-One of the signature products installed by Clear Channel has been four impressive large digital columns which dominate the airport’s C Gate area.
+One of the signature products installed by Clear Channel has been four impressive large digital columns that dominate the airport’s C Gate area.
 Booked exclusively by Chanel, and comprising 61.44 square metres of 4-sided LED Absen A2s.
 The resulting effect was one of seamlessness, which Goldsmid professed to be “absolutely phenomenal, especially along with the content that Chanel displayed on there”.

 Subsequently, two huge Absen AI06 LED screens were set up in Terminal 3s check-in hall – the airport’s main international terminal.
 The Absen AI06 possesses a pixel pitch of 6.25mm, and measures 8 x 4.5m, effectively delivering coverage to 100% of the passengers within the vicinity.
 The lower resolution of these screens – compared to the A2 – was offset by the viewing distance, typically around 10 – 15m.
 Fortunately for Clear Channel, the AI06’s mere 85mm panel depth and 16kg panel weight facilitated the installation process.
 Making life easier is a running theme in Absen’s screens, exemplified by that fact that the module, power supply and receiving card can be accessed from the front, rapidly improving maintenance speed if a problem arises.

 Also installed during the project were two other models in Absen’s high definition line-up – the AI03 and AI05.
-The award winning AI03 boasts a 3.9mm pixel pitch, while the AI05 has a pp of 5.2.
+The award-winning AI03 boasts a 3.9mm pixel pitch, while the AI05 has a pp of 5.2.
 Both are replete with the staples of the HD range: full front access, a total depth of only 150mm (1/5 of traditional screens), low power consumption, superior consistency down to 20% brightness, and a magnetic module design that enables five times quicker installation than the average screw module.

 Terminal 1’s check-in hall, which serves as the hub for Alitalia & Sky Team flights to domestic & Schengen destinations, received two large Absen AI03 LED screens, each with a pixel pitch of 3.9mm and were immediately sold on an exclusive basis to Conde Nast, as the brand realised the benefit of using the digital immediacy to change content between the different magazines within their portfolio.
 Installed last in the check-in area was a 36sqm AI05 screen sandwiched between 2 traditional lightboxes